Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type

 Before setting up our notation etc., we review our protagonists --- irreducible symplectic manifolds and their singular versions.

-\begin{Def} \begin{enumerate} \item A (complex) $n$-dimensional compact K\"ahler manifold $X$ is called an \textit{irreducible symplectic manifold} if it satisfies the following conditions: \begin{itemize} \item $X$ is simply connected, \item $K_X\sim 0$, \item $H^0(\Omega_X^{2})$ is generated by a holomorphic symplectic form. \end{itemize} As it easily follows from the definition, $n$ is always even.
-The last generatedness condition excludes the products of irreducible symplectic manifolds.
-Recall that by the Yau's theorem \cite{Yau}, to each K\"ahler class $c$ of $X$, there is a unique Ricci-flat K\"ahler metric whose K\"ahler class is $c$.
-Then the last condition on the existence of the holomorphic symplectic form, unique up to multiple, implies that its holonomy group automatically becomes the compact symplectic group, i.e., $Sp(\frac{n}{2})$ so that it is irreducible.
+\begin{Def} \begin{enumerate} \item A (complex) $n$-dimensional compact K\"ahler manifold $X$ is called an \textit{irreducible holomorphic symplectic manifold} if it satisfies the following conditions: \begin{itemize} \item $X$ is simply connected, \item $H^0(X,\Omega_X^{2})$ is generated by a holomorphic symplectic form i.e., a symplectic form which is holomorphic. \end{itemize} As it easily follows from the second condition, $n$ is always even and also $K_X\sim 0$.
+The second condition also excludes the products of irreducible symplectic manifolds.

+It also implies more.
+Recall that by Yau's theorem \cite{Yau}, to each K\"ahler class $c$ of $X$, there is a unique Ricci-flat K\"ahler metric whose K\"ahler class is $c$.
+Then the existence of the holomorphic symplectic form, unique up to multiple, implies that its holonomy group automatically becomes the compact symplectic group, i.e., $Sp(\frac{n}{2})$ so that it is irreducible.
 It follows from the preservation of the holomorphic symplectic form, the Berger classification of the holonomy group combined with the de Rham decomposition.
 Therefore, this $X$ has many hyperK\"ahler metrics in the strict sense (see e.g., \cite[Chapter~7]{Joy}).
 For this reason, we sometimes call an irreducible symplectic manifold as a compact (irreducible) hyperK\"ahler manifold in this paper.

 \item (cf., \cite{Beauville, Nam1}) In this paper, we call a normal projective variety $X$ (resp., a normal compact Hausdorff complex analytic space) an \textit{irreducible holomorphic symplectic variety} (resp., an \textit{irreducible holomorphic symplectic analytic space})\footnote{We do \textit{not} assume stronger condition that reflexive forms of other even degrees are also generated by the holomorphic symplectic form, as in e.g., \cite[Definition 1.3]{GGK}.
 See also \cite[\S14]{GGK}.} if it satisfies the following conditions: \begin{itemize} \item $K_X\sim 0$, \item there exists a holomorphic symplectic form on the smooth part $X_{\rm sm}$ of $X$ that extends to any resolution of singularities of $X$, \item an above holomorphic symplectic form is unique up to constant. \end{itemize} The extendability condition above immediately implies that $X$ only has canonical singularities. \end{enumerate} \end{Def}